Kamal Rails on Hetzner Series Part 1: Deploy Rails application on Hetzner

 Steps:

-- After a project is created, add a server to that project by clicking the “Add Server” button below:
+- After creating the project, add a server by clicking “Add Server”

 pbcopy < ~/.ssh/id_rsa.pub

-- Now navigate to the root directory of your Rails application and check if you have a
+- Navigate to your Rails application’s root directory and verify you have a

-present because Kamal uses a docker image for deployment.
+A Dockerfile is required because Kamal uses Docker images for deployment.

 get '/up', to: ->(env) { [204, {}, ['']] }